simonis/LeydenVsGraalNative/README.md

 ![](graphs/2025-03-04-09-04/JavacBenchApp1.svg)

 The left graph shows the wall clock time for each configuration.
-"CDS (default)" is Leyden with the default CDS archive created during the build and should be equivalent to the corresponding version of OpenJDK.
+"CDS (default)" is java from the Leyden `premain` branch with the default CDS archive created during the build and should be equivalent to the corresponding version of OpenJDK.
 Its wall clock time is set to 100%.
-All the other percentage labels denote the relative runtime compared to the "CDS (default)" mode.
+All the other percentage labels in the left graph denote the relative runtime compared to the "CDS (default)" mode.

-The right graph displays the sum of user plus system time for the configurations in the left graph.
-Notice that each percentage label on the right graph shows the proportion of user and system time compared to the wall clock time of the same configuration.
-E.g. `JavacBench 1` runs 526ms in the "CDS (default)" mode (upper, blue bar in the left graph) but it consumes 1411ms of user and system time (upper blue bar in the right graph) which is 268% of wall clock time.
+The right graph displays the sum of user plus system time for the respective configurations in the left graph.
+Notice that each percentage label on the right graph shows the proportion of user and system time compared to the wall clock time of the same configuration in the left graph.
+E.g. `JavacBench 1` runs 526ms in the "CDS (default)" mode (upper, blue bar in the left graph) but it consumes 1411ms of user and system time (upper blue bar in the right graph) which is 268% of the wall clock time.
 This means that `JavacBench 1` used ~2.6 CPUs during its run time.
 As mentioned in the [Test environment](#test-environment) section, these tests where running on a machine with plenty of free cores, so the proportion of wall clock time to user time shows the "parallelism" of the application (or to be more precise, the parallelism of the JVM because the application itself is single threaded).
-So the additional user time basically accounts for for concurrent JIT and GC activity.
+So the additional user time basically accounts for concurrent JIT and GC activity.

 The graph for running `JavacBench 100` looks as follows: